tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 #### Nesting

-Let's use what we know about `cost` to explore a more complex query plan.
+Let's use what we know about `cost` to revisit our complex query plan.

 ```sql
 ->  Hash  (cost=10.62..10.62 rows=17 width=516)